DUI Lawyer Fairfax, VA

 Is there any other way to get out of a plea agreement?

 Once the court announces your sentence the only option you have is to file an appeal.
 You can either argue that your sentence is too harsh or that you did not understand what you were agreeing to/you were coerced into accepting the deal.
-It is important to work with a trusted DUI lawyer to ensure that you fully understand the plea agreement and that it is entirely your decision if you should choose to accept or decline.
+It is important to work with a trusted DUI attorney to confirm that you fully understand the plea agreement and that it is entirely your decision if you should choose to accept or decline.

 If I don’t accept the plea bargain and then I lose at trial, is it too late to accept the plea?